mrange/pt_src3/README.md

 The code takes about 45% CPU and the preprocess step took as far as I remember around ~10% so in total 55% CPU which was faster than my currently best player.

-# A sleep deprivation induced epiphany
+# A sleep deprived induced epiphany

 I left [Blade](https://demozoo.org/sceners/2500/) and walked to my place.